miloszmisiek/ci-p5-cutback/README.md

 - Below the rating component users can find the comment section.

-- Logged-in users can post the comments, anonymous users can see the comments without create functionality.
+- Logged-in users can post the comments, and anonymous users can see the comments without creating functionality.

 - The comment owners can edit and delete their reviews.
-The functionality is accessed through three dots button.
+The functionality is accessed through the three dots button.

 ---